top of page

 Artist Statement:

-Akhtar’s narratives vary across the seen and heard reassembling what was there, what is there and what might be, centralising a palimpsest.
-Her manipulative gestures reinforce an array of emotions and expressions; rhizomatic with her experiences enabling an enhanced ritual understanding.
+Akhtar’s manipulative gestures reinforce an array of emotions and expressions; rhizomatic with her experiences enabling an enhanced ritual understanding.
 Her abstraction of language becomes performative, through the guise of writing, reciting and rewriting.

 bottom of page